HandBrake/HandBrake-docs/source/docs/en/1.3.0/index.markdown

 Welcome
 =======

-Welcome to the English documentation for HandBrake 1.3.0.
+Welcome to the English documentation for HandBrake 1.3.0 through 1.3.1.

 Here are some quick links to get you started: